 If you are into flowers then a stroll through Columbia Road Flower Market is a great experience.
 With its vibrant colours and bustling atmosphere, it is fantastic for photos too.

 London hosts some of the best gigs, theatre and cultural events in the UK, if not the world.
 If money is tight, you can still enjoy some exceptional cultural activities.
 Plenty of pubs in London have great live music on for free.
 You might just stumble across the next hot band to get signed.
-Places like The Dublin Castle, The Lexington, The Barfly, The 100 Club, Proud Camden and The Hawley Arms all offer great live music.
+Places like The Dublin Castle, The Lexington, The Barfly, The 100 Club and The Hawley Arms all offer great live music.
 Each Saturday at Notting Hill Arts Club you can discover new talent at Rough Trade’s free showcase event.

 Jazz fans might like to check out The Forge, and if classical is more your thing then there are free lunchtime concerts at St Martin-in-the-Fields Church and the Royal College of Music also offers free lunchtime and pre-rush hour concerts.